Hit enter after type your search item

 Second solution – Using the valueOf Java method

 You may also use valueOf method for converting the string into integer.
-The valueOf is the method of Integer class.
+The valueOf is the method of the Integer class.

 This is how the valueOf method can be used with variations: